Notre Dame Roman Catholic Girls' School: School history

-The school converted to academy status in December 2022, and previously was a voluntary aided school administered by the Southwark London Borough Council.
-The school is sponsored by the Roman Catholic Archdiocese of Southwark and the South East London Catholic Academy Trust but coordinates with the local authority for admissions.
+The school converted to academy status in December 2022, having previously been a voluntary aided school administered by Southwark Council.
+The school is sponsored by the Roman Catholic Archdiocese of Southwark and the South East London Catholic Academy Trust, but coordinates with the local authority for admissions.

 Linked schools

 The Sisters of Notre Dame de Namur base their spirituality on the teachings of their Mother Foundress, Saint Julie Billiart.
 The Sisters of Notre Dame de Namur founded other schools in the United Kingdom: